larsch/ocra/README.txt

 Paths on the command line can include ** globs to include a hierachy of files, for example: "ocra script.rb assets/**/*.png".

+=== Window/Console

+Ruby on Windows provides two executables: ruby.exe is a console mode application and rubyw.exe is a windowed application which does not bring up a console window when launched using the Windows Explorer.

+OCRA will automatically select the windowed runtime when your script has the ".rbw" extension, or if you specify the "--windows" command line options.
+Otherwise (or if you specify the "--console" option), OCRA will use the console runtime.

+If your application works in console mode but not in windowed mode, first check if your script works without OCRA using rubyw.exe.
+You may have some output to standard output (puts, print, etc) that can cause the windowed runtime to exit early (without raising an exception).

+You can also try wrapping your script in an exception handler that logs any errors to a file:

+   begin
+     # your script here
+   rescue Exception => e
+     File.open("except.log") do |f|
+       f.puts e.inspect
+       f.puts e.backtrace
+     end
+   end

 == CREDITS:

 Thanks for Igor Pavlov for the LZMA compressor and decompressor.
 The